Nfinley/coding-journal/bugs.md

 * Error:  `AFQ Name Component Test › encountered a declaration exception; TypeError: Cannot read property 'map' of undefined`

     * Fix: It has something to do with the fact we are using mount (from Enzyme) in the tests.
 When I comment out that code the errors go away.
 I took it out of the parent component and the tests worked.

+##### 7/18/17
+######Bug 9 - Troublshooting an API
+* Issue: Trying to send a payload to an API
+    * Fix: Check the network tab and retreive the payload and the url and put both in Postman and troubleshoot until you find the error